inmation/WebStudio-docs/actions/README.md

 ### Prompt (Dialog)

-This action which show (prompt) a dialog which content is a widget model.
+This action causes a popup dialog (prompt) to be shown.
+Its content is a widget model, contained within the payload of the message.

 Example to prompt a text widget.